rust-lang/rfcs/text/0000-target-tier-policy.md

   should use any such issue as an opportunity to educate the Rust community about portability to their target, and enhance their documentation of the target.
-- The target must document its baseline expectations for CPU features, operating system versions or features, runtime environment versions or features, or similar.
+- The target must document its baseline expectations for the features or versions of CPUs, operating systems, libraries, runtime environments, and similar.
-- If introducing a new tier 2 or higher target that is identical to an existing Rust target except for the baseline expectations for CPU features, operating system versions or features, runtime environment versions or features, or similar, then the proposed target must document to the satisfaction of the approving teams why the specific difference in baseline expectations provides sufficient value to justify a separate target.
+- If introducing a new tier 2 or higher target that is identical to an existing Rust target except for the baseline expectations for the features or versions of CPUs, operating systems, libraries, runtime environments, and similar, then the proposed target must document to the satisfaction of the approving teams why the specific difference in baseline expectations provides sufficient value to justify a separate target.
   - Note that in some cases, based on the usage of existing targets within the Rust community, Rust developers or a target development team may wish to